-A change to the UAE working week and a move to Saudi?
+A change to the UAE work week and a move to Saudi Arabia?

 Thanks to all the Economist Corporate Network members who completed my short survey this week that focused on two topics of great interest among the business leadership community in the United Arab Emirates right now.